MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/properties/devenv-odataedmtype-property.md

 [!INCLUDE[newdev_dev_preview](../includes/newdev_dev_preview.md)]

 # ODataEDMType Property
-Specifies the Entity Data Model Type to be used in the OData metadata.
+Specifies the Entity Data Model Type to be used for this node in the OData metadata.

 ## Applies to